Benny the Beluga Whale

-Benny is a Beluga whale (Delphinapterus leucas) that made headlines in the United Kingdom in September 2018 after being sighted travelling towards London through the Thames Estuary.
+Benny is a beluga whale (Delphinapterus leucas) that made headlines in the United Kingdom in September 2018 after being sighted travelling towards London through the Thames Estuary.
 Benny was sighted several times over the ensuing weeks after his discovery in the Estuary, and appears to be healthy despite appearing alone.

-As of December 2018, Benny appeared to have taken residence in the estuary, as sightings continued.
+In December 2018, Benny appeared to have taken residence in the estuary, as sightings continued.
 His continued presence caused the development of the Thames Tunnel to be delayed.
 Scientists later concluded that the whale departed the Thames Estuary in early 2019.

 Background

 While sightings of Belugas have been reported in the temperate waters of the Atlantic Ocean at latitudes similar to that of the UK, the species is normally social, and it is unusual for an individual of the species to be found alone.
 Beluga sightings in the vicinity of the Thames are especially rare; the most recent appearance of the species in the area was in 1913.

 Various species of Cetacean have been found in the Thames over the years, the most famous of which being the River Thames whale, a juvenile northern bottlenose whale which entered the Thames in January 2006, and became stranded after travelling as far as Chelsea before dying from complications associated with its stranding.